 Students in foster care have the right to attend their school of origin and, if applicable, matriculate to the secondary school in the same attendance area even when the student is placed with a family who resides in a different attendance area.
 The school district serving the student in foster care shall allow the youth to continue their education in the school of origin for the duration of the jurisdiction of the court.
-If the jurisdiction of the court terminates prior to the end of an academic year, the student in foster care shall be allowed to continue their education in the school of origin for the duration of the academic school year, unless the student attends high school as they have the right to attend until they graduate (EC Section 48853.5).
+If the jurisdiction of the court terminates prior to the end of an academic year, the student in foster care shall be allowed to continue their education in the school of origin for the duratends high school as they have the right to attend until they graduate (EC Section 48853.5).